OsmosysSoftware/osmo-x/apps/api/docs/production-setup.md

   module.exports = {
     apps: [
       {
-        name: 'osmo-notify', // Name of your application
+        name: 'OsmoX', // Name of your application
         script: 'dist/main.js', // Path to the compiled NestJS entry file
         instances: 1, // Use max to Automatically scale instances based on CPU cores
         autorestart: true, // Auto-restart if the app crashes